nightroman/PowerShellTraps/Basic/Dynamic-switch-parameter/README.md

 - Or specify dynamic switches after positional parameters.
 - Or do not omit parameter names of positional parameters.

+Scripts

+- *dynamic.switch.fails.ps1* shows how a dynamic switch causes an error.
+- *dynamic.switch.works.ps1* is the above script corrected.

 ---

 - Stack Overflow [Dynamic switches before positional parameters may not work as expected](http://stackoverflow.com/q/25560038/323582)